pymivn/ctf/2022-1337UP-LIVE-CTF/OldIsNewAgain.md

 Output is the flag `flag{1dk_th1s_1s_old_or_not_but_cool_right?}`.

 ## Conclusion
-The blacklist check here is intended to trick players go to wrong paths for the next challenge `New Is Old Again`.
+The blacklist check here is intended to trick players go to wrong paths for the next challenge [New Is Old Again](NewIsOldAgain.md).